NullVoxPopuli/emberfest-2025/slides/pages/3-upcoming-things.md

 In particular, for my own side projects, I make a lot of dinky CLI apps,

-and would like to use ember in a CLI environment -- beyond the demo I showed just a little bit ago -- but serious CLI apps.
+and would like to use ember in a CLI environment -- beyond the demo I showed just a little bit ago -- but serious (or seriously dinky) CLI apps.

 I also have had a bit of a itch to explore 3D or gaming environments, as web interfaces are, to be reductive, just rectangles.